Fire At Turkey Ski Resort Hotel Kills 10, Injures 32 - UrduPoint

 Fire At Turkey Ski Resort Hotel Kills 10, Injures 32

-Istanbul, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2025) A fire erupted early Tuesday at a hotel in a popular Turkish ski resort in the central province of Bolu, killing 10 people and injuring 32, the interior minister said.
+Istanbul, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2025) A fire engulfed a hotel at the popular Kartalkaya ski resort in northwestern Turkey early Tuesday, killing 10 people died and injuring 32 others, the interior minister said.

-The blaze at the 12-storey hotel with wooden cladding in the Kartalkaya ski resort broke out at 3:27 am (0027 GMT), Ali Yerlikaya said on X.
+The blaze at the 12-storey Grand Kartal hotel, which has wooden cladding, started at 3:27 am (0027 GMT), Ali Yerlikaya said on X.

+Private NTV broadcaster said three people died after jumping from the hotel's windows.

+The resort is located on top of a mountain range about 170 kilometres (100 miles) northwest of the capital Ankara.

+Part of it backs onto a cliff, making it harder for firefighters to tackle the blaze.

-Local media said 234 people were staying at the hotel, where the occupancy rate was between 80 and 90 percent due to the current school holidays.
+Local media said 237 people were staying at the hotel, where the occupancy rate was between 80 and 90 percent due to the school holidays.

 Recent Stories